sivanov-nuodb/nuodb-cp-releases/docs/content/docs/configuration/connect/database-injector.md

     ...
 ```

->**Note**
+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
-> The `nuodb` service account (SA) creation is disabled in the above command for simplicity.
+The `nuodb` service account (SA) creation is disabled in the above command for simplicity.
 To enable NuoDB Kubernetes Aware Admin (KAA) capabilities, the NuoDB processes should be given special permissions to access Kubernetes API server.
 For more information, please check [Automatic Management of NuoDB State](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin/).
 For cluster-scoped deployments, the NuoDB SA and RBAC should be provisioned before hand in each namespace where NuoDB databases are created.
+{{< /callout >}}

 ## Database Injection